Probir Sen: The first great Indian wicketkeeper

-Probir Sen shaking hands with Queen Elizabeth II; courtesy: Wikimedia Commons
+Probir Sen shaking hands with Queen Elizabeth II.
+Photo courtesy: Wikimedia Commons

 Born May 31, 1926, Probir Sen was the first wicketkeeper to become a regular feature in the Indian side.
 Abhishek Mukherjee looks at the first Bengali (and Bangladesh-born, had Partition happened at that time) to play for India.

-Sen was short (5’6”) and stocky, and was extremely nimble behind the stumps.
-He flew around to come up with the most brilliant of catches; his stumpings were executed at the speed of lightning; and he was equally competent against both pace and spin.
-His liveliness was infectious, and his vigour behind the stumps urged his bowlers to lift their performances even after a day’s toil.
+Sen was short (5 6 ) and stocky, and was extremely nimble behind the stumps.
+He flew around to come up with the most brilliant of catches; his stumpings were executed in a flash; and he was equally competent against both pace and spin.
+His liveliness was infectious, and his vigour behind the stumps urged his bowlers to lift their performances even after a day s toil.

 The fact that he played 14 Tests after India had six glovemen in their first 12 Tests bears testimony to his skill and consistency.
 There was stiff competition from the likes of Nana Joshi and Madhav Mantri with Ebrahim Maka and Vijay Rajindernath making an appearance or two in between; but Sen was universally accepted as the first great wicketkeeper till the advent of Naren Tamhane behind the stumps.

-Sen’s 14 Tests fetched him 20 catches and 11 stumpings (the ratio tells a thing or two regarding the nature of Indian attack during his time), while he effected 108 catches and 36 stumpings from 82 First-Class matches.
-Though he had an acceptable batting record of 2,580 runs at 23.24 with three hundreds in domestic cricket, the numbers dipped to 165 runs at 11.78 at the highest level.
+Sen s 14 Tests fetched him 20 catches and 11 stumpings (the ratio tells a thing or two regarding the nature of Indian attack during his time), while he effected 108 catches and 36 stumpings from 82 First-Class matches.
+Though he had an acceptable batting record of 2,580 runs at 23.24 with 3 hundreds in domestic cricket, the numbers dipped to 165 runs at 11.78 at the highest level.

-Probir Sen was born in Comilla (now in Bangladesh) on 31 May, 1926 — exactly two years before Pankaj Roy was born.
-He had three siblings — a sister (Moni) and two brothers (Samir and Ranabir).
+Probir Sen was born in Comilla (now in Bangladesh) on 31 May, 1926 exactly two years before Pankaj Roy was born in Calcutta.
+He had three siblings a sister (Moni) and two brothers (Samir and Ranabir).
 Ranabir, 19 years younger to Probir, also played Ranji Trophy for Bengal.